 Here are some examples of database industry trivia questions: What is the most widely used database management system?
 What is SQL and how does it work?
 What are the differences between a relational database and a non-relational database?
 What is NoSQL and how is it different from traditional databases?
 These questions and others like them provide a glimpse into the world of databases and the fascinating field of data management.

-- What was the most popular database management system in the world in 2022?
-The name also applies to someone who wise insightful and prophetic.
+1. As of August 2022, what was the most popular database management system in the world?
+The name may even be someone who is wise, insightful, and prophetic.

 Answer: Oracle

-- The four properties that are maintained by a standard database management system from what four-letter acronym?
-The acronym is spelled the same as a chemical substance that neutralizes alkalis and is the opposite of a base.
+2. The four properties that are maintained by a standard database management system are from what four-letter acronym?
+The acronym is spelled the same as a chemical substance that neutralizes alkalis, and is the opposite of a base.

 Answer: ACID